LuxDL/Lux.jl/docs/src/introduction/updating_to_v1.md

   API](@ref LuxLib-API) for more details.
 - Default for [`layernorm`](@ref) dims has been changed to exclude the batch dimension.

+### New Major Features

+- Dense layers now support CUDA backend for Enzyme (starting `v1.1`).
+Wider support for other operations with Enzyme + CUDA is being actively worked on.

 ## `LuxCore.jl`

 ### Breaking Changes